ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ### Software-only Authorization {#sequence-no-user}

-In this example flow, the AS policy allows the client instance to make a call on its own behalf, without the need for a RO to be involved at runtime to approve the decision.
+In this example flow, the AS policy allows the client instance to make a call on its own behalf, without the need for an RO to be involved at runtime to approve the decision.
 Since there is no explicit RO, the client instance does not interact with an RO.

 ~~~